 2. Store paper clips, rubber bands, and erasers in an old spice rack.

 Wondering how to organize school supplies that are so tiny, they get lost?
 Use those empty (or near empty) spice containers sitting around your kitchen.
-Rinse and dry your empty spice containers and fill them with rubber bands, erasers, highlighters, or anything else you need.
+Rinse and dry your empty spice containers.
+Then, fill them with rubber bands, erasers, highlighters, or anything else you need.

 Psst…if you don’t have any containers to repurpose, then you’ll find stellar back-to-school organization solutions on our storage deals page.